Funded Projects

 Head researchers involved: Nicolas Gravel, Olivier Telle

 Ecomore2: where CSH is implied by the intermediary of Olivier Telle.
-This project, funded by the Agence Française de Développement (AFD) aims to elaborate new strategies for public health policies in South East Asia (Philippines, Cambodia, Laos, Myanmar and Vietnam), based on a multidisciplinary collaboration between researchers from around the world.
-Emergent diseases are especially targeted, to understand better their dynamics, in a context of climate change and fast-paced urbanization A strong effort is put on training agents on the field in the respective countries.
+This project, funded by the Agence Française de Développement (AFD) aims to elaborate new strategies for public health policies in South East Asia (Philippines, Cambodia, Laos, Myanmar, and Vietnam), based on a multidisciplinary collaboration between researchers from around the world.
+Emergent diseases are especially targeted, to understand better their dynamics, in the context of climate change and fast-paced urbanization A strong effort is put into training agents on the field in the respective countries.
 The operational dimension of this project is also strengthened by a tight cooperation with local stakeholders that has been set up, notably through the successful first version of the project.

 Head researcher involved: Olivier Telle

-PICS Urb India: The main object of this collaboration is to create a database combining data on cities dispersed between Geographie-cités and Center for Policy Research.
-The open up of this big multivariate and extremely detailed set of data constitutes a unique window of opportunity to embark into a fundamental dynamic of research and being able to respond many innovative questions linked with the urbanization of the world such as urban transformation and access to infrastructures, socio-spatial inequalities and spread of infectious diseases and other health threats.
+PICS Urb India: The main object of this collaboration is to create a database combining data on cities dispersed between Geographie-cités and the Center for Policy Research.
+The open up of this big multivariate and extremely detailed set of data constitutes a unique window of opportunity to embark into a fundamental dynamic of research and be able to respond to many innovative questions linked with the urbanization of the world such as urban transformation and access to infrastructures, socio-spatial inequalities and spread of infectious diseases and other health threats.

 It helped to finance an International R School at JNU co-organized by CSH.